rstudio/databricks-ufo/README.md

 ## Deploy application to Connect

-If you are trying to deploye these applications to Connect in the RStudio IDE, you can use the `Publish` button to set up the Connect server.
-But the deployment needs a few more parameters that need to be passed manually.
+If you are trying to deploy these applications to Connect in the RStudio IDE, use the IDE `Publish` button to set up the Connect server, but refrain from publishing the app with the `Publish` button.
+The deployment requires a few parameters that need to be passed manually with `rsconnect::deployApp()`.

 In order to deploy either the Shiny application or Quarto document, you need use the `rsconnect::deployApp()` function and